Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

+- 0.9.13: Fixes Crashes with ValueError: I/O operation on closed file (issue #16)
+  Also should fix issue #13 with crashes related to Windows file locking.
+  Big thanks to @terencehonles, @nsmcan, @wkoot, @dismine for doing the hard parts

 - 0.9.12: Add umask option (thanks to @blakehilliard) This adds the ability to control the permission flags when creating log files.